Wessex cancer surgical hub

-If you have symptoms you are worried about, you must talk to your GP because you would not be able to refer yourself to the rapid diagnostic service.
-Please read or print out the rapid diagnostic service leaflet for information about the next steps.
+If you have symptoms you are worried about, you must talk to your GP because you would not be able to refer yourself to the rapid investigation service.
+Please read or print out the rapid investigation service leaflet for information about the next steps.

-Please contact WessexRDS.firstname.lastname@example.org if you would like to give feedback about the rapid diagnostic service.
+Please contact WessexRDS.firstname.lastname@example.org if you would like to give feedback about the rapid investigation service.

 SafeFit - specialist cancer exercise classes

 SafeFit has been designed, in response to the COVID-19 crisis, to support people living with cancer to maintain and improve their physical and mental health and well-being, whilst following government guidelines.
 The service is for people aged 18 years and over living with cancer.

 - Macmillan Cancer Support

 - University Hospitals Southampton NHS Trust

 The service is delivered by CanRehab specialist exercise instructors.